MCZhi/zhiyuhuang.github.io/_pages/about.md

 - Lead organizer of Special Session on learning-powered prediction and decision-making at ITSC, 2023

 ## Journal Reviewer
-- IEEE Transactions on Intelligent Transportation Systems 2020 -- Present
+- IEEE Transactions on Intelligent Transportation Systems
-- IEEE Transactions on Neural Networks and Learning Systems 2021 -- Present
+- IEEE Transactions on Neural Networks and Learning Systems
-- IEEE Transactions on Intelligent Vehicles 2021 -- Present
+- IEEE Transactions on Intelligent Vehicles
-- IEEE Transactions on Vehicular Technology 2022 -- Present
+- IEEE Transactions on Vehicular Technology
-- IEEE Transactions on Cybernetics 2023 -- Present
+- IEEE Transactions on Cybernetics
-- IEEE Vehicular Technology Magazine 2022 -- Present
-- IEEE/CAA Journal of Automatica Sinica 2022 -- Present
-- Automotive Innovation 2022 -- Present
-- IET Intelligent Transport Systems 2022 -- Present
-- Engineering Applications of Artificial Intelligence 2023 -- Present
+- Engineering Applications of Artificial Intelligence
-- Artificial Intelligence Review 2023 -- Present
+- Artificial Intelligence Review
-- Renewable and Sustainable Energy Reviews 2023 -- Present
+- Renewable and Sustainable Energy Reviews

 ## Conference Reviewer
 - IEEE International Conference on Robotics and Automation (ICRA) 2022 -- 2023